Field Notes / Build

 The honest takeaway

-The expensive parts of a website — monthly hosting, builder rent, the agency invoice — the AI route just deletes them.
-What's left is one flat AI bill (and you don't even need my tier for one site) plus a domain.
+The expensive parts of a website, builder rent and the agency invoice, the AI route just deletes.
+Hosting shrinks to one flat $20/month plan for every site I own (or $0 if your site is personal, not a business).
+What's left is one flat AI bill (and you don't even need my tier for one site), that $20 of hosting, and a domain.
 What you pay a builder for isn't the software.
 It's the time, the taste, and knowing what to tell the AI so real things come out the other side.
 (More: what it costs to build a site with AI and no-code vs building with AI.)

 FAQ